Abhishekraut999/techstax/README.txt

 - No deployment is done; testing is intended through ngrok and local Flask server.

 ✅ Everything should work out-of-the-box using the steps above.

+If anything goes wrong i will help or can show you in real time on call please contact
+Abhishek raut
+925345968
+abhishekraut980@gmail.com